 How to Connect Individual Google Services in Site Kit

 You can connect or disconnect individual Google services to Site Kit by accessing the plugin’s settings.
-As on Feb 2020, Site Kit supports six Google services including:
+As of January 2021, Site Kit supports six Google services including:

 - Google Search Console